José Figueroa Alcorta

 José María Cornelio Figueroa Alcorta (/es/; November 20, 1860 – December 27, 1931) was an Argentine lawyer and politician, who managed to be the only person to head the three powers of the State: Vice President of the Nation (President of the Senate), from October 12, 1904 to March 12, 1906, President of the Nation from that date and until October 12, 1910; and President of the Supreme Court of Justice of the Argentine Nation, from 1929 until his death in 1931.

 Biography

 Figueroa Alcorta was born in Córdoba as the son of José Figueroa and Teodosia Alcorta.
 He was elected a National Deputy for Córdoba before becoming Provincial Governor in 1895.
 In 1898 he returned to the Argentine Congress as a Senator.
 In 1904 he became Vice-President of Argentina.
 He was taken hostage in an unsuccessful February 1905 military coup attempt.

 In 1906, Figueroa Alcorta succeeded Manuel Quintana as President.
 He was an active Freemason.

+During his presidency, legislation was passed in 1907 that regulated work performed by women and children.